WVCR-FM: History

+In October 2007, two new programs were introduced to Saturday music listeners.
+Moments To Remember, a live all-request program, hosted by Siena Alum Brian Donovan and featuring popular music from the 1950s to 1980s debuted.
+And Crossroads of Jazz, hosted by Darrin Scott and Ted Moisides kicked off Saturday afternoon programming.

 As of March 29, 2008, WVCR began broadcasting a show that showcases Japanese Popular Music (J-Pop).
 The show which is entitled "The J-Pop Exchange" is produced and hosted by "SeanBird", one of WVCR's On-Air personalities.

 WVCR is an affiliate of the syndicated Pink Floyd show "Floydian Slip," as well as the New York State Capitol Region affiliate of the WCNY-FM-produced Capitol Pressroom, a daily news program concerning daily governmental happenings affecting NYS residents.